cetic/fadi/doc/USERMANAGEMENT.md

 * [3.
 Manage your LDAP server](#3-manage-your-ldap-server)

-This page provides information on how to configure FADI user identification and authorization (LDAP, RBAC, ...).
+This page provides information on how to configure FADI user authentication and authorization (LDAP, RBAC, ...).

 For user management FADI uses [OpenLDAP](https://www.openldap.org) to ensure the [LDAP user authentication](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) for the platform services.